MY PROJECTS

 A Historian's Dream App

-One of the freelance projects Holley undertook is creating historic sites for the app Clio.
-It is so much fun researching sites across the US, writing about them, and even narrating the entries!
-Some of her favorite entries include: Continental Airlines General Office Building in LA, Sunnylands in Rancho Mirage, Top Cottage in Hyde Park, and Sagamore Hill in Oyster Bay.
+One of my favorite freelance projects has been creating historic site entries for the app Clio.
+It’s such a fun process—researching sites across the U.S., writing about their history, and even narrating the entries!
+Some of my favorite contributions include the Continental Airlines General Office Building in LA, Sunnylands in Rancho Mirage, Top Cottage in Hyde Park, and Sagamore Hill in Oyster Bay.
+Bringing these fascinating places to life for others has been an absolute joy.
 Check out Clio here and download on your Android/iPhone!

 "PRESIDENTIAL ELECTION TRIVIA"